TomasVotruba/tomasvotruba.com/packages/blog/data/2017/2017-05-03-combine-power-of-php-code-sniffer-and-php-cs-fixer-in-3-lines.md

     Both powerful tools dealing with coding standards with **huge communities behind them**.
     Can you imagine using them both and actually enjoy it?
 Today I will show you how.
-tweet: "#ecs - tool to use both #phpCodeSniffer and #phpCsFixer in 3 lines #php #codingstandard"

 updated_since: "August 2020"
 updated_message: |